ricauduro/access_control_with_python_and_esp01/README.md

   }
 }

 ```
 After seting up the ESP, you can upload this sketch to the ESP-01, but with a little modification.

-I leave some lines commented, because we won´t need the serial output while running in production, but we´ll need it to get the ESP-01 IP to stabilish the communication between the ESP and our Python code.
+I leave some lines commented, because we won´t need the serial output while running in production, but we´ll need it to get the ESP-01 IP to establish the communication between the ESP and our Python code.
 So before upload the first time, uncomment the lines, plug the ESP in the USB port, open the serial monitor and get the ESP-01 IP

 ![image](https://github.com/ricauduro/access_control_face_reco_and_arduino/assets/58055908/8ec8edf7-1b2a-493a-99cb-92b4435a0be9)